Nailsea School: Nailsea School Radio

-Nailsea School Radio or NSR is a student-led Internet radio station broadcasting from Nailsea School in North Somerset.

-The station started out as an idea by a Nailsea School pupil, Edd Burrell, who drew up a business case including budget and predicted costs before approaching the school to seek support.
-He and a small team then began to create pilot episodes to show if the station would be viable in June 2007.
+The school has a radio station, Nailsea School Radio.
+The station started out as an idea by a Nailsea School pupil, who drew up a business case including budget and predicted costs before approaching the school to seek support.
 In January 2008 the school approved the team's application and began to fund the radio station through its Technology and Media Arts College specialist school status.
-The team then worked on creating weekly podcasts until September 2008 where NSR in its current format was born, with daily live shows.
+The team then worked on creating weekly podcasts until September 2008 when daily live shows started.

 The station's primary output is aimed at the pupils of the school, with its daytime output consisting of school news and current hit music.
 After school output can vary, from the Live Requests Show to more specialist shows such as the Genre Show.
 All the shows are created by the pupils, with students taking all roles within the station from presenting, producing, Web design, journalism and the station management.
 Currently the station has over 22 pupils working with the project.

-The station also takes part in many community based broadcasts covering a wide array of events within Nailsea and the wider area.
-As a specialist school status project, the station is constantly evolving by trying new technology and training its team with strong links to the schools media department offering advice on media practices.
+The station also takes part in many community-based broadcasts covering events in Nailsea and the wider area.